 There are a few ways to brainstorm specific content:

 Look at Competitors

-If you want to be a successful DIY blogger, you need to be constantly coming up with new ideas for blog posts.
+If you want to be a successful DIY blogger, you must constantly come up with new ideas for blog posts.
 One great way to come up with ideas is to look at the articles your competitors are writing about.
-This will give you a good idea of what topics your audience is interested in, and it will help you come up with new content ideas for your how to start a DIY blog.
+This will give you a good idea of what topics your audience is interested in, and it will help you come up with new content ideas for your DIY blog.

 You can find your competitors by googling your keyword and looking at the top search results.